🔒 Everything Encrypted, Always

 Build any form you can imagine

-Every field type stores its value as encrypted data.
+Every field type stores its value as locked data.
 Pick the type that matches what you're collecting - the app handles the rest.

 text